 Creating an encapsulated attic addresses the 4 major heat loads on your home that equate to about 50% of the total heat load.

-- air seals all attic penetrations
+- Air seals all attic penetrations

-- permanent proper insulation levels
+- Permanent proper insulation levels

-- duct leakage stays in building envelope
+- duct leakage stays in the building envelope

 What R-Value do you need on your attic roof deck?

-Do you need R-38 foam which is the minimum code requirement for blown insulation on the attic floor?
+Do you need R-49 foam which is the minimum code requirement for blown insulation on the attic floor?
 You can read about the difference between Prescriptive Code requirements and Performance Code.
 With foam we are meeting or exceeding the Performance code requirements, so we are doing well at R-25 open cell spray foam on the roof deck.

 - Block soffit so it doesn’t spray out the soffit onto your siding ruining it.